pratap-ad/Create-Predictive-Models-and-Automating-Markdown-Reports/Project-II.md

 FALSE indicates there are no missing values.
 Next, to split the train and test set

-# For the weekday monday
+# For the weekday: monday

 ``` r
 #data table